great-expectations/great_expectations/docs/contributing/contributing-github.md

+---
-Making changes directly through Github
+title: Contributing through Github
+---

 If you want to change documentation, but not code, we suggest using the GitHub markdown editor, which means you don’t have to fork the repo at all.
 Here’s how you do this:

 Start editing